odoo/owl/doc/component.md

   removing the parent/children relationship.
 This method should almost never be called directly (except maybe on the root component), but should be done by the framework instead.

+Obviously, these methods are reserved for Owl, and should not be used by Owl users, unless they want to override them.
+Also, Owl reserves all method names starting with `__`, in order to prevent possible future conflicts with user code whenever Owl needs to change.

 ### Lifecycle